-- From the wholesale and retail Admission, ongoing review and adjustment of the admission policies, rescheduling modalities carrying out the portfolio diagnosis, segmentation and action plans according to the identified criticality. - Under the management of non-financial risks, control of the measures and decisions taken in order to mitigate operational risks.
+From the wholesale and retail Admission, ongoing review and adjustment of the admission policies, rescheduling modalities carrying out the portfolio diagnosis, segmentation and action plans according to the identified criticality.

 Collections continue with follow-up and management efforts under a preventive and anticipatory approach, with a focus on special groups and the potential impact of impairment off the different portfolios always oriented to the most vulnerable and hardest-hit sectors.
 Specialized teams have been set up to manage collections by implementing differentiated strategies according to the portfolio to implement special containment efforts.